 Setting Our Course: Yukon First Nations Self-Government - Indigenous and Northern Affairs Canada video

-This video was created by Indigenous and Northern Affairs Canada (INAC).
-The purpose of this video is to provide viewers with an overview of Yukon First Nations land claims and self-government negotiation and implementation including initiatives in the areas of governance, programs and services, economic development, education and land.
+This video was created by the Government of Canada to provide viewers with an overview of Yukon First Nations land claims and self-government negotiation and implementation including initiatives in the areas of governance, programs and services, economic development, education and land.
 Of all the land claim and self-government agreements negotiated in Canada, the majority are found in the Yukon.
 By negotiating these agreements, Yukon First Nations, Canada and Yukon have established a new model of governance in the territory, one which recognizes self-determination for Yukon First Nations, allowing them to set their own course.

 Setting Our Course: Yukon First Nations Self-Government

-For more information about Indigenous and Northern Affairs Canada, visit http://www.aadnc-aandc.gc.ca.
+For more information about the federal department of Crown-Indigenous Relations and Northern Affairs Canada, visit https://www.canada.ca/en/crown-indigenous-relations-northern-affairs.html

 Sculpted by time...Canada's Yukon is vast and wild.
 Yet for ten thousand years, this land nurtured people who called it home.
 Although the terrain is unchanging, the Yukon's Political landscape is being transformed.